 The meat stew can be prepared ahead of time, usually one day earlier.
 This enhances the flavors.

 Typically, capsicum paste is used in the meat stew.
 If you cannot find it, use smoked or sweet paprika powder.

 Marinate the meat with spices and the capsicum paste for 6-12 hours before cooking it.

 For a silky smooth sauce, blend the eggplant flesh and strain the seeds out.

 Serve Hunkar on a large deep serving plate.
-Place the cheesy eggplant puree first at the bottom, topped with the meat and the sauce, and sprinkled with some fresh parsley.
+Place the cheesy eggplant puree first at the bottom, top it with the meat and the sauce, and sprinkled with some fresh parsley.

 Serve it on individual plates, place the smokey puree on the plate, and top it with the meat in the middle of the plate.